Thank you for reading our post, please rate this article at the end.

 Bi-Fold: If you have ever been intrigued by the picture of a full-sized tent that extends beyond the sides of a tiny vehicle’s roof, then it is the bi-fold rooftop tent.

-great for multiple campers.
+The Bi-Fold is a popular design that’s spacious and great for multiple campers.
 It features a supporting frame with fabric walls sandwiched between two bottom plates.
 The entire unit is compact enough to fit snugly on the roof rack of even a small SUV or crossover vehicle.

 Some models feature an overhang with a foldable ladder that can be mounted on the ground and locked.
 The ladder then serves as a support for the bottom of the tent and as an entrance from underneath, which is more secure than an outside entrance.
 Setting up the bi-fold is a cakewalk.
 You must reach the roof rack, unlatch a few buckles, and pull up the solid framework until the fabric gets taut.

-Folding it might be slightly more cumbersome as you have to tuck in a lot of fabric between a tiny plate.
+Folding it might be slightly more cumbersome as you have to tuck in a lot of fabric under a tiny plate.
 As we mentioned earlier, a bi-fold, when deployed, can easily house up to three campers.
 It offers a lot of living space and vertical usable space as well.

 So these are preferred by solo campers or can house two campers at best.
 Some models offer a folding ladder that can then be mounted on the outer edge of the base to enter the tent.
 This design was first introduced by ‘Freespirit Recreation’ as part of their wildly popular adventure series.[/vc_column_text]